Human Nervous System: Description, Development, Structure, Function, Diagram

 • It regulates any vital life process: the brainstem controls heartbeat, breathing rate, sleeping, and waking up.

-• It provides for smooth, coordinated muscle action and maintains balance.
+It provides for smooth, coordinated muscle activity.
+It maintains posture and balance.

 Spinal Cord